 - The fintech innovation is spanning multiple business models – B2B, B2C, B2G, G2C, and G2B.
 It is making the financial services firms and banks a predominantly technology setup.

 - And tech companies are now leveraging their dominant position and consumer trust to offer financial services.

 - The initial resistance, that was prevalent among masses and governments till 2018, has now given way to acceptance and rejoicing.

 - The security concerns are still the main withholding factor – but regulations and security setup are gearing up for that too.
-Increased research in cyber security, encryption, use of blockchain, and fraud detection using AI/ML add new arrows in the quiver of the banks and tech companies.
+Increased research in cyber security, encryption, use of blockchain development technology, and fraud detection using AI/ML add new arrows in the quiver of the banks and tech companies.

 - Now, enough of our story, let’s turn the focus back to stats.